owenbutler/ges/README.md

 # ges

-command line es cluster stats and health
+Command line es cluster stats and health

+This will only be useful for you if you are using 0.19.x of Elasticsearch.
+Use the cat API if you are on a higher version of ES.

 # Installation